squaregoldfish/lametric-uptimerobot/README.md

 # lametric-uptimerobot
-Display UptimeRobot statuses on LaMetric
+Display UptimeRobot monitor status on LaMetric

 ## Description
 This app for LaMetric displays counts of your UptimeRobot monitors.
 The counts are: